 As trade spread, the Persian walnut spread with it, eventually being transported by boat to England during the middle ages, where it then went on to America, becoming known as the English walnut due to it having been transported from England.
 Although walnuts were not new to North America, where the Black walnut was already native, the English walnut (Juglans regia) was easier to crack and to cultivate, and so was preferred and grown commercially on a much wider scale.

 The walnut has come a long way from its wild origins and its position as an exclusively royal food and is now cultivated on a mammoth scale for everyone to enjoy.
-In 2017 the walnut harvest totalled more than 3.8 million tonnes, a figure that is still growing thanks to the walnuts position as a health-food.
+In 2017 the walnut harvest totaled more than 3.8 million tones, a figure that is still growing thanks to the walnuts position as a health-food.
 At present China remains the single largest walnut producer, closely followed by the USA, specifically the state of California, and then Iran and Turkey.
 Ukraine, Romania, France and Italy produce significant quantities for the local European market, though many European countries still import a large number of their walnuts from the USA and China to meet their demand.

 Despite there being more than 50 species of walnut tree within the walnut family, Juglans regia, the English walnut, remains the world’s most popular cultivated variety and there are now more than 300 cultivars of Juglans regia being grown across the world, improving yield, refining taste and reducing the cropping time of walnut trees in line with global demand.